UPDATED 5 JULY: This page is up to date but we will continue updating it regularly as we find out more information from the government.

 - Jon talked to us about managing diabetes and working as a teacher during lockdown, read his story

 Everyone, including children with diabetes, can get coronavirus.
-The rules about staying at home apply to children with diabetes too, unless you are a parent who can’t work from home.
+The rules about on social distancing apply to children with diabetes too.

 If you are a parent and you are a key worker, then you are able to keep taking your child to school.
 And in some areas of the UK, government is starting a phased return of more children going back to school.
 Schools should be practicing social distancing for your child.
 This is to prevent the virus from spreading between children and your home.
 We know this is easier said than done, and can depend on how old your child is and the size of the school.
 Talk to the teaching staff if you don’t feel that social distancing is possible in your child’s school.